-opcua ptree handle ?nodeid?
+opcua ptree handle ?nodeid? ?mask?

 Returns information similar to opcua tree using the client or server object handle.
 The address space is traversed starting at the node identifier nodeid (the root node if omitted).
-The result list is made up of browse path name, node identifier, node class path, reference node identier, and type node identifier.
+The result list is made up of browse path name, node identifier, node class path, reference node identier, type node identifier, and parent node identifier.
+With mask the node kinds to be considered can be specified, if omitted all nodes are reported.
 The browse path name is a path name like notation made up of the browse names pointing to the final node as seen from the starting node.
 Browse names are written as qualified names, i.e. including the numeric namespace index if not in root namespace.
 Similarly, the node class path is a path name like notation made up of the node classes of all nodes along the path.
 The opcua ptree command is used internally by the opcua genstubs command in order to filter out objects and methods when creating stub Tcl commands to invoke methods on objects.